 Susanna Nicholson, MPhil, is a health coach and yoga and meditation teacher.
 She received her MPhil from Oxford.
 For over ten years, she has provided lifestyle coaching and practices for patients in cancer and cardiac rehabilitation.
-She received her MPhil from Oxford.
-Additionally, Nicholson received her mindfulness teacher training from the Meditation Teacher Training Institute and has been authorized to teach yoga meditation by the Krishnamachary-Desikachar tradition.
-She is certified as a Duke University integrative health coach, has certifications for cardiac and cancer diagnosis, and completed a 500 RYT teacher training.
-Nicholson is presently enrolled in the Contemplative Psychology Program at Nalanda Institute and has written on contemplative practices for various publications.
-Her current research focuses on adapting pre-modern South Asian contemplative practices for a diverse, contemporary society.
+Nicholson is affiliated with a private psychotherapy office in Kingston NY.
+She has been authorized to teach yoga meditation by the Krishnamachary-Desikachar tradition, has completed a 500 RYT teacher training, is certified as a Duke University integrative health coach, and is certified through Greater Good Science Center, UC Berkeley.
+Her writings on contemplative practices have appeared in numerous publications.
+Nicholson’s current research focuses on adapting pre-modern South Asian contemplative practices for a diverse, contemporary society.

 Maria Perez, MPH, CCM, is founder and CEO of Case Management Network, Inc., which provides care coordination and management of traumatic injuries within occupational and liability insurance frameworks.
 She received her MPH from Columbia University and has completed multiple programs from the Nalanda Institute for Contemplative Science including the Sustainable Happiness Program, Contemplative Psychotherapy Program, Meditation Teacher Training, and Yoga, Mind & Spirit.
 In addition to her own meditation practice, Perez has integrated teaching mindfulness meditation to her employees and patients for stress reduction and pain control.

 Tazuko Shibusawa, LCSW, PhD, is Associate Professor at the New York University Silver School of Social Work and previously served as the Associate Dean and Director of the MSW Program.
 Tazuko received her LCSW and PhD from the University of California, Los Angeles and completed post-graduate training in family therapy, psychoanalytically-oriented psychotherapy, and trauma studies.
 She is a graduate of Nalanda Institute’s Contemplative Psychotherapy program.
 Tazuko’s research, which has been funded by the National Institute of Drug Abuse and the John A. Hartford Foundation Geriatric Social Work Faculty Scholars Program, focuses on the health and mental health of older adults and their families, elder abuse and mistreatment, and clinical practice with Asian and Asian immigrants.